Thursday, 19 March 2020

 Bathalegala

 The rock is triangular in shape when it is viewed from the Aranayaka area (Abeyawardana, 2002).
 During the British Period (British Ceylon: 1815-1948 A.D.), the rock is called the Bible Rock because it has an appearance similar to the shape of a book/Bible (Abeyawardana, 2002).
-However, the view from Balana near the famous Kadugannawa Tunnel on the Colombo-Kandy main road is very popular among the people as it instantly remind everyone the shape of the more famous Sigiriya rock.
+However, the view from Balana near the famous Kadugannawa Tunnel on the Colombo-Kandy main road is very popular among the people as it instantly reminds everyone the shape of the more famous Sigiriya rock.

 Folklore